 To understand the neuropharmacology underlying leanness and obesity, we utilize functional magnetic resonance imaging and neurocognitive testing.
 Our recent studies have illuminated the functional brain activation changes to food cues in response to leptin administration in lean, hypoleptinemic women.
-Studies examining the effects of other molecules or medications which treat obesity are underway.
-Furthermore, we are also examining how receptors for key molecules regulating energy homeostasis are expressed in the human brain using immunohistochemistry.
+Studies examining the effects of other molecules, such as GLP-1, or medications, such as lorcaserin, which treat obesity are underway.
+Furthermore, we are also examining where receptors for key molecules regulating energy homeostasis are expressed in the human brain using immunohistochemistry and study their function using in vitro and in vivo techniques.
 Through the combination of these techniques, we will be better able to understand the mechanisms of action for these molecules and be better able to help develop future, successful therapeutics.

 Clinical Interventional Studies

 Our interventional studies in humans range from early phase pharmacokinetic and small scale, investigator-initiated "proof of concept" studies, to medium, and large-scale double blind placebo-controlled clinical trials, which, if positive, are later expanded into multi-center clinical trials.